riscv-boom/riscv-boom/docs/sections/intro-overview/rocket-chip.rst

 The Rocket Core - a Library of Processor Components!
 ----------------------------------------------------

-From BOOM’s point of view, the Rocket core can be thought of as a "Library of Processor Components."
-There are a number of modules created for Rocket that are also used by BOOM - the functional units, the caches, the translation look-aside buffers, the page table walker, and more.
+From BOOM's point of view, the Rocket core can be thought of as a "Library of Processor Components."
+There are a number of modules created for Rocket that are also used by BOOM - the functional units, the caches, the translation look-aside buffers (TLBs), the page table walker (PTW), and more.
 Throughout this document you will find references to these Rocket components and descriptions on how they fit into BOOM.